 Larry Allen - ecology, behavior, and biogeography of fishes

 I have extensive experience working on the community ecology of California coastal marine fishes particularly those that occur in the bays, estuaries and harbors of Southern California.
 In addition, recent efforts have dealt with fish assemblages in kelp bed and rock reefs in Southern California.
 Past research has also included investigations into biogeography of bay/estuarine and coastal marine fishes.
-My experience into the field of systematics has centered around the development and classification of clingfishes and their relatives (Gobiesociformes).
-Currently, my students and I are investigating life history and recruitment mechanisms in the young-of-the-year of several important commercial species of fishes including white seabass, California halibut, kelp bass, barred sand bass, and spotted sand bass.
+My experience in the field of systematics has centered on the development and classification of clingfishes (Gobiesociformes) and wreckfishes (Polyprionidae).
+Currently, my students and I are investigating life history, ecology, population genetics, and recruitment mechanisms of several important commercial species of fishes including giant sea bass, soupfin sharks, white seabass, California halibut, kelp bass, barred sand bass, and spotted sand bass.